jundymek/free-proxy/README.md

 * **`anonym` parameter**
-Return only those proxies are marked as anonymous.
+Return only those proxies that are marked as anonymous.
 Defaults to `anonym=False`
 ```
 proxy = FreeProxy(anonym=True).get()
 ```